valsekamerplant/wordpress-api-boilerplate/readme.md

 define( 'DB_USER', 'user_of_database' );
 define( 'DB_PASSWORD', 'password_of_user' );
 define( 'DB_HOST', 'localhost' ); // Probably 'localhost'
-/* IF YOU ARE USING MAMPP OR XAMPP ADD THIS LINE */ define( 'WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST'] . '/<your_folder>/wp-content' );
+/* IF YOU ARE USING MAMPP OR XAMPP AND NOT USING THIS PROJECT AS WEBROOT?
+ADD THIS LINE */ define( 'WP_CONTENT_URL', 'http://' . $_SERVER['HTTP_HOST'] . '/<your_folder>/wp-content' );
 ```

+## use

+Create your custom post types, add some fields to them using advanced custom fields.
+There is an example post type + example post type rest functions to customize your API output with the build in wordpress funtions.

-## using xampp or mampp?
+## are you using xampp or mampp and not using the project as webroot?
 replace the following line in your .htaccess

 RewriteRule . /index.php [L]